ecankaya1/Ubuntu24.04-Server/README.md

 ### *SSL Cert Group*

-- Add the xrdp user to the SSL cert group (this needs to be done as Remote Desktop uses an encrypted connection). <br>
+The xrdp user needs to be the SSL cert group.
+(This has to be done as Remote Desktop uses an encrypted connection). <br>

 - To do this, type 'sudo adduser xrdp ssl-cert' <br>